Generalized Minkowski weights and Chow rings of T-varieties

 In order to state our results, let $X$ be a complete, rational T-variety of complexity one with divisorial fan $\S$ and recession fan $\Sigma$.
 We can think of $\S$ as a collection of complete rational polyhedral complexes $(\S_p)_{p \in \P^1}$, all having recession fan $\Sigma$, and $\S_p \neq \Sigma$ only for finitely many $p \in \P^1$.
 The $\S_p$ are called the slices of $\S$.
 Let $P$ be the set of points such that $\S_p \neq \Sigma$.
 We assume that $|P|\geq 2$.

 It has been shown in \cite{UN} that the Chow groups $A_k(X)$ are generated by invariant subvarieties corresponding to elements in the complexes $\S_p$ for $p \in P$, and in $\Sigma$.
-Roughly, polyhedra in the $\S_p$ correspond to vertical cycles, cones in $\Sigma$ correspond to horizontal cycles, and one has to keep track of which subvarieties are contracted.
+Roughly, polyhedra in the $\S_p$ correspond to vertical cycles, cones in $\Sigma$ correspond to horizontal cycles, and one has to keep track of which subvarieties are contracted along the map $r \colon \tilde{X} \to X$ (see Section \ref{sec:prel-t-var} for the definition of the map $r$).
 Relations are given by the divisors of invariant rational functions on subvarieties of dimension $k+1$.
 This gives an explicit presentation of the Chow groups $A_k(X)$ by an exact sequence (see Theorem~\ref{th:chow-exact}).